stef-writes/iceOS/README.md

 Workflow: Tool → LLM → Agent → Results
 ```

+## 🛡️ **Security-First Design**

+All code execution runs in **WASM sandboxes** with resource limits:
+- CPU/memory monitoring and enforcement
+- Import restrictions and network isolation
+- Timeout protection and audit logging
+- OpenTelemetry observability integration

 ## 🏗️ Architecture Overview

 iceOS follows a strict 4-layer architecture where each layer has a specific purpose: